GabrielaValente/GabrielaValente/README.md

 - 🎓 Studying Software Engineering

 - 🎈 About me: I like books, tea, TV shows and writing in my spare time
-- 💜 I'm volunteer on a group of women in technology called MeninasDigitaisBA
+- 💜 I'm volunteer on a group of women in technology called MeninasDigitais BA
 - 🤣 Fun fact: I love ASMR

 - 📫 How to reach me: 📧 contatogabrielav@hotmail.com 💡Linkedin: https://www.linkedin.com/in/gabrielavalente1/